Riza Durmisi: Loan to Nice

 On 6 December 2019, French club Nice announced that they reached an agreement with Lazio to loan Durmisi from January 2020 until the end of the 2019–20 season.
 After his debut on 5 January 2020 in a 2–0 win over Fréjus Saint-Raphaël in the Coupe de France, Durmisi managed only to make five league appearances for the rest of the season, before returning to Lazio.

 Loan to Salernitana

 On 22 January 2021, he was loaned to Serie B club Salernitana.
 He ended his six-month loan with only five appearances, all as a substitute.

 He returned to Lazio ahead of the 2021–22 season, where he was not called up by new coach Maurizio Sarri for the second phase of the January training camp and consequently remained on the fringes of the squad.

 Loan to Sparta Rotterdam

 On 31 January 2022, Durmisi joined Dutch Eredivisie club Sparta Rotterdam on loan until the end of the season.

 Loans to Leganés and Tenerife

 On 1 September 2022, Durmisi moved to Leganés in Spanish Segunda División on a season-long loan.

 On 30 January 2023, Durmisi moved to a new loan to Tenerife, also in the Segunda División.

+ŁKS Łódź

+After spending six months as a free agent, on 8 January 2024 Durmisi signed a six-month contract with bottom-placed Ekstraklasa club ŁKS Łódź.
+He made his debut on 18 February, starting in a 0–2 Łódź derby loss against Widzew Łódź.
+He made 11 appearances for the club before leaving upon the expiration of his contract.

+Nea Salamina

+On 2 January 2024, Durmisi signed a six-month deal with Cypriot First Division club Nea Salamina.

+Amazonas

+On May 2025, Durmisi signed a deal with Amazonas until the end of the year.